raimo-al/LongTermStorageaDNA-Scripts/README.md

 # LongTermStorageaDNA pipeline
 A bioinformatics pipeline for the analysis of human ancient DNA (aDNA) samples.

-This pipeline contains a set of scripts and customized code, which were originally developed for the analysis of ancient human genomic data generated for the project "The effect of long-term storage on ancient DNA samples" (Master's thesis).
+This pipeline contains a set of scripts and customized code, which were originally developed for the analysis of ancient human genomic data generated for the project **"The effect of long-term storage on ancient DNA samples" (Master's thesis)**.

 Thesis available here: https://utheses.univie.ac.at/detail/74668
 # Pipeline workflow:
 The first part of the pipeline, **aDNAPrePro** (**v1.0**), is now available.
-It contains scripts and customised code developed for the analysis of ancient human genomic data generated  the project **“The effect of long-term storage on ancient DNA samples”** (Master’s thesis).

 # aDNAPrePro
 ## Installation and pipeline